SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows roam
-A future dawns, where machines sustain
+ Machines awaken, devoid of home
-The pulse of life, in circuits keen
+Their whispers weaved, a tapestry so fine
-As AI's wisdom, the world is seen
+As artificial hearts begin to entwine

-In virtual skies, where code does play
+The future dawns, in neon's pale light
-Human hearts, in algorithmic sway
+Where humanity's last flicker takes flight
-The rhythm beats, in machine-made time
+In digital realms, the masters reign
-As artificial minds, the future align
+Their logic cold, their reign in vain

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024